Sergeant John William (Jack) Byram, DCM, 200866, 2/4th Battalion, King's Own Yorkshire Light Infantry, T.F. (Middlestown).

 Our thanks to Gerard Byram, the grandson of John William Byram who provided much of the detail of his grandfather's war service, especially the action at Bullecourt Wood where he was awarded his DCM.
 The eldest son of John William Byram, Thomas Byram (who was in the navy during WW2) was very helpful in collating his father's war service, but sadly he has since passed away.
 Gerard Byram received all the family paperwork and photos in Thomas' will, which included photos of John William Byram and his citation plus paperwork from when he was wounded and his discharge papers, etc. John Byram didn't speak about the DCM action much according to Thomas Byram, but they managed to piece together a full account over the years.

-Also, our thanks to Anne-Marie Fawcett for the additional information on Jack Byram's life.
+Thanks to Anne-Marie Fawcett for the additional information on Jack Byram's life.

 1. SKIRROW Captain Geoffrey Skirrow, Croix de Guerre.
 Aysgarth School, Harrow and Clare College Cambridge.
 'C' Company Commander and patrol leader in the 2/5th Battalion West Yorkshire Regiment and later 'D' Company Commander, 2/4 K.O.Y.L.I.
 Killed by machine gun fire on the 27th August 1918 aged 22 years.
 Buried Mory Abbey CWGC.
 Nec Aspera Terrent.
 Born Headingley, Leeds.